mohit2978/MERN-stack/Namaste React/Ep-13 time to test/Notes/0000notes.md

 Synchronous.
 Throws error if not found or more than one match.

 **ByRole** is a query method that searches elements by their ARIA role—which is how screen readers (and other assistive tech) understand what an element does.
+These method returns `React element `.
+So when you log them you see whole JSON!!

 ✅ Example: Common Roles